cmenon12/contemporary-choir/README.md

   * `formatNeatly()` is the same as this, except it will use the active sheet in the active spreadsheet.
 * `compareLedgersGetUrl()` and `compareLedgers(url)` will compare the ledger with that in the Google Sheet at a given URL.
 The sheet at the URL must be an older version named `Original`.
 Any new or differing entries in the newer version will be highlighted in red.
 * `copyToLedgerGetUrl()` and `copyToLedger(url)` will copy the ledger to the Google Sheet at the given URL.
 The function will replace the sheet called `Original` at this URL.
-* `processWithDefaultUrl()` will do all of the above at once using the URL in the named range named `DefaultUrl`.
+* `processWithDefaultUrl()` will do all the above at once using the URL in the named range named `DefaultUrl`.

 **[`google-apps-scripts/ledger-checker.gs`](google-apps-scripts/ledger-checker.gs)** is used by [`ledger_checker.py`](python-scripts/ledger_checker.py) to identify any changes in the uploaded ledger.
 It's designed to be executed by the API and is therefore not reliant on determining the active sheet.
+* `Ledger`, `CostCode`, `Entry`, and `GrandTotal` are classes used to represent the ledger, each cost code, each entry within each cost code, and the grand total.
+Using these classes makes it much easier to handle and process this data, both by the Apps Script and by the Python Script.
 * `checkForNewTotals(sheetName)` will check the named sheet in the linked spreadsheet for any new changes compared with the Google Sheet at the default URL called `Original`.
-If any are found then it will return them along with the current total for each cost code, otherwise it will return `"False"`.
+If any are found then it will return them along with the current total for each cost code and the grand total, otherwise it will return `"False"`.
-* `compareLedgersWithCostCodes(newSheet, oldSheet, costCodes)` will search for changes in the `newSheet` compared with the `oldSheet` (not vice-versa).
-It will categorise them by cost code and return them.
+* `findNewEntries(newSheet, oldSheet, newLedger)` will search for changes in the `newSheet` compared with the `oldSheet` (not vice-versa).
+It saves these changes to `newLedger` and return it.
-* `getCostCodeTotals(sheet)` will retrieve the total income, expenditure, and balance for each cost code, as well as the grand total for the entire ledger.
+* `getCostCodeTotals(sheet, ledger)` will retrieve the total income, expenditure, and balance for each cost code, as well as the grand total for the entire ledger.
+It'll add these to `ledger` and return it.

 **[`google-apps-scripts/macmillan-fundraising.gs`](google-apps-scripts/macmillan-fundraising.gs)** updates how much has been fundraised for Macmillan from a GoFundMe page.
 It fetches the page, extracts the total fundraised and the total number of donors, applies a reduction due to payment processor fees & postage, and then updates a pre-defined named range in the sheet with the total.